PaulFrankling/recip_me/README.md

 The font **Lato** has been chosen for all the content of the project. **Lato** was used for the content as it is much clearer than
 **Dancing Script** for the user.
 The fonts were both taken from [Google Fonts](https://fonts.google.com/specimen/Dancing+Script?query=dancing#standard-styles).

+#### Imagery

+The website logo has been created on and styled on [Flaticon](https://www.flaticon.com/) which presents the image of a cook.
+The strawberries image is taken from [Pixabay](https://pixabay.com/) and is used to suit the colour scheme of the website as well as present a healthy theme to the user.
+For the home page, the category images have been taken from [Pixabay](https://pixabay.com/).
+The URL for each image has been inserted into the collections of categories on MongoDB in the *category_image* field.
+The images for each recipe have been taken from [Allrecipes](https://www.allrecipes.com/).
+The URL for each image has been inserted into the collections of recipes on MongoDB in the *recipe_image* field.

 ### Wireframes:

 ### Features: